1981 Torneo di Viareggio

 The 1981 winners of the Torneo di Viareggio (in English, the Viareggio Tournament, officially the Viareggio Cup World Football Tournament Coppa Carnevale), the annual youth football tournament held in Viareggio, Tuscany, are listed below.

 Format

 The 16 teams are seeded in 4 groups.
 Each team from a group meets the others in a single tie.
-The winner of each group progress to the final knockout stage.
+The winner of each group progresses to the final knockout stage.